tx-project/tx/README.md

 ecosystems.

 Key Benefits:
-- Write once, run anywhere: Single codebase that works across all major AI accelerators
+- **Write once, run anywhere**: Single codebase that works across all major AI accelerators
-- Familiar API: Designed with PyTorch and Hugging Face developers in mind
+- **Familiar conventions**: Designed with PyTorch and Hugging Face developers in mind
-- Clean and maintainable: Simple, powerful code that doesn't compromise on capability
+- **Clean and maintainable**: Simple, powerful code that doesn't compromise on capability

 The code is very early, features we want to support going forward:
 - More flexible dataset support